k0retux/fuddly/docs/source/data_model.rst

     the `payload` subnode will be resolved too early and will produce a byte-string without any collapse operation.

+  - ``MH.Custo.NTerm.SepDelOptionalTail``: By default, this mode is *enabled*.
+    When the non-terminal node is defining separator nodes with the attribute `optional_tail`, the generation will omit any separators at the tail.
+Otherwise, separators will remain.

   For *generator* node, the customizable behavior modes are: